 Best US Factory Tours and Museums

 In an age of foreign imports, it’s sometimes easy to forget that there are plenty of goods and products made right here in the USA.
-Many American manufacturers will let you get a glimpse of how their products are made with a behind-the-scenes factory tour, often complete with history lessons, demonstrations and free samples.
-On your next visit to one of these areas, consider stopping by a factory that produces one of these iconic American products.
+Many manufacturers will let you get a glimpse of how their products are made with a behind-the-scenes tour, often complete with history lessons, demonstrations and free samples.
+On your next vacation, consider stopping by a factory that produces one of these iconic American products.

 We’ve all had a cup of Sleepytime tea, but have you ever wondered what goes into making that little pouch of goodness?
 At the Celestial Seasonings factory, visitors can watch as herbal tea ingredients are blended, packaged and shipped to your local grocery store.
 The tours are free, and include free samples of all the different Celestial Seasonings tea varieties.